rjrodger/gubu/README.md

 shape({ a: 3 }) // returns { a: 6 }
 ```

+As a special case, if you want to explicitly set the value to
+`undefined` or `NaN`, use the property `uval`.

 You can also provide a custom error message using the `update` argument:

 ```